Energy in Turkey’s International Affairs and the Race for Southern Corridor avril 19, 2013

 By Daniel Dombey in Istanbul

-President Lyndon Baines Johnson used to say he had one great skill: an understanding of power, "where to look for it and how to use it".
-As events this week are likely to demonstrate, Recep Tayyip Erdogan, Turkey’s prime minister, believes he has the same gift. (en savoir plus…)
+President Lyndon Baines Johnson used to say he had one great skill: an understanding of power, « where to look for it and how to use it ».
+As events this week are likely to demonstrate, Recep Tayyip Erdogan, Turkey’s prime minister, believes he has the same gift. (suite…)

-Posted by Acturca in Economie, Energie, Etats-Unis, Moyen Orient, Turquie.Tags: energy, Iraq, Iraq war, Kurdistan Regional Government, Kurds, Turkey, USA
+Posted by Acturca in Economy / Economie, Energy / Energie, Middle East / Moyen Orient, Turkey / Turquie, USA / Etats-Unis.Tags: energy, Iraq, Iraq war, Kurdistan Regional Government, Kurds, Turkey, USA

 add a comment